 Apparently Lori and I had a mutual friend.
 Could it be?
 I sent a covert text to my friend from my sons’ school to see if she knew Lori.
 Apparently they were childhood friends and Lori was described as an extremely special, caring and loyal woman with a true believe and love of sport and play.
 I tingled head to toe.
 And then I toured the crucible of Canadian law and government feeling the importance of community, integrity and outreach.
 The stately building made me realize even further that our position as Canadians allows us to help other nations – other children.
 I am so honoured to be an ambassador for Right To Play.
 To represent my country and to help children smile.
 Somehow my kids’ Christmas lists don’t seem very pressing.

 As I expressed to the other parent ambassadors when we were simultaneously told the news, I have been humbled just to be chosen to participate in the Level The Field program.
 The prestigious group of parents who participated did a stellar job, and I still marvel at the work put in and the exposure that was given to the organization.
 The true winners are the kids that we will be able to support through awareness and future donations.
 Wouldn’t it be wonderful if all 6 West African nations could have oodles of funds flowing in?
-I know that Right To Play is dear to all of our hearts now and hopefully in time we will all be able to help all of the 6 countries. in the Level The Field program and the 20 countries Right To Play works in across the world.
-If you would like to receive the Right To Play newsletter, you can subscribe on their website.
+I know that Right To Play is dear to all of our hearts now and hopefully in time we will all be able to help all of the 6 countries.
+In the Level The Field program and the 20 countries Right To Play works in across the world.

 I told my schoolyard mom friend the news and the next day she cornered me as we waited for the bell.
 Her son wants to start raising money to send soccer balls with me to Liberia.
 He has a plan.
 He’s 7.
 And clearly very special.